-Purpose - The Greeneville / Greene County Center for Higher Education serves as an extension of the main campus in Morristown offering both credit and non-credit courses to the citizens of Greeneville, Greene County and portions of upper East Tennessee.
-The center allows students who are geographically remote from the central campus to take classes closer to their homes.
+Purpose - The Greeneville/Greene County Center for Higher Education serves as an extension of the main campus in Morristown offering both credit and non-credit courses to the citizens of Greeneville, Greene County and portions of upper East Tennessee.

 The campus is located at 215 North College Street in downtown Greeneville.
 Course offerings include most courses in the General Education core and additional technical education courses for most degree and certificate programs.
-A typical student should be able to complete all first year classes and most second year classes in Greeneville.
 The facility was made available through the generous efforts of the governments of Greene County and the city of Greeneville, along with the Walters State Foundation.